ml4astro/icml2025/index.md

   </div>
 </div>
 </div>
-*Coming soon - Check back for updates on our exciting lineup of speakers!*
+*More to come!
+Check back for updates on our exciting lineup of speakers.*

 <br>